-Monitors, as I stated, are subjective; when shopping for monitors, you need to listen to them, A/B them.
+Monitors, as I stated, are subjective; when shopping for monitors, you need to listen to them and test A/B (compare).
 Take a recording that you are familiar with to the store and reference it on several different speakers, and buy the ones that sound the best to you.

 That being said, for someone looking to just buy monitors, say a parent shopping for a gift, the JBL LSR305s are solid monitors at $150.
 Also, one should bear in mind that listed prices for monitors are usually for each speaker, thus you usually have to double the price for the cost of monitors.

 Other microphones to purchase will again be subjective and depends on what sound you are going for.
 Study various microphones and what makes them unique, this will help you determine how and why you will use them.

 Like I said before, there is nothing wrong with buying used gear when you are starting out, it’s a great way to get quality on a budget.
 Mic stands don’t have to be fancy, and a basic pop filter (used to tame plosives) is nothing more than a ring with some nylon on it.